 Alternatively, you can access Fox Sports with Foxtel from Telstra.
 Foxtel from Telstra (including Foxtel Now from Telstra) offers the exact same programming as Foxtel, but is often available at reduced pricing or with no lock-in contract.
 With every Foxtel from Telstra package you can likewise stream F1 races free using the Foxtel Go app, on one of the devices in the table below.
 If you can’t make it for the live airing of AFL, you can still catch replays on demand.

-Watch F1 online – 10 Days FREE Trial
+Watch F1 Online with 10 Day FREE Trial

 Stream F1 with Kayo Sports